Why it matters

 The short version of what this label means in the ui44 catalog, where it matters, and how to compare it without over-reading the marketing copy.

-The strongest concentration is in Cleaning (2).
+The strongest concentration is in Cleaning (3), Humanoid (1), and Lawn & Garden (1).
 Category mix is the fastest clue for whether this component behaves like baseline plumbing or a more selective differentiator.

 Start with readiness, official source quality, and the standout spec column in the inventory table.
 On component routes, those three signals usually remove weak profiles faster than reading every descriptive paragraph.

-The strongest shared-stack signals here are 29 Integrated Sensors (1), 36 Integrated Sensors (1), and 3d Mapping And Smart Navigation (1).
+The strongest shared-stack signals here are 3D LiDAR (2), Wi-Fi (2), and 12 High-precision Sensors (1).
 Use those pairings to branch into adjacent component pages when one label is too narrow for the decision.

-Start with Beatbot (1) and WYBOT (1).
+Start with Beatbot (1), Dreame (1), and Faraday Future (1).
 Repetition across manufacturers is often the clearest signal that the component is part of a stable market pattern rather than a one-off marketing callout.

 The original long-form component research is still here, but collapsed so the main route can prioritize hierarchy and scan speed.